jakerothstein/LivesafeAutoCovidForm/README.md

 This bot autocomplets the form in seconds opening a instance of Chrome using selinum.

-IMPORTANT: In order to use the program you must add in your information in the python script
+IMPORTANT: In order to use the program you must add your information in the python script